Dayne2x/Product-Preview-Card/README.md

 ### What I learned

 This is the first ever project I did at FrontEnd Mentor.
-With the use of @media queries I have also achieved optimal responsiveness when viewed on mobile devices.
+With the use of @media queries I have also achieved optimal responsiveness when viewed on mobile devices, as well as implementing active states as required.

 ### Continued development